autocorr/faust_line_imaging/docs/source/userguide.rst

 Divergences or negative edge-features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-*Do very strong, spurious features appear at the edge of the mask or field?*
+*Do very strong, negative features appear at the edge of the mask or field?*
 It is a known issue that the multiscale clean implementation in CASA can
-introduce instability when using clean masks.
-In some circumstances
+be unstable when also using clean masks.
+In some circumstances ``tclean`` can
-``tclean`` can diverge at the edge of the clean mask or primary beam mask
+diverge at the edge of the clean mask or primary beam mask and insert spurious
-and insert spurious positive-intensity features into the model.
-These
+positive-intensity features into the model.
+These features are usually on large
-features are usually on large scales (often similar to the ACA synthesized
+scales (often similar to the ACA synthesized beam) and produce strong
-beam) and produce strong negative-intensity features in the restored
+negative-intensity features in the restored image.
-image.

 The default parameters have been found to largely stabilize ``tclean`` by
 slowing the rate of convergence in the minor cycle.
 If these divergences